Samuel Otten, Ph.D.

 Samuel Otten is an associate professor of mathematics education and the Lois Knowles Faculty Fellow at the University of Missouri.
 In 2019-2022 he served as the Associate Chair for Learning, Teaching, and Curriculum and since Spring 2022 he has been the Department Chair.
 Sam received his PhD in 2012 from Michigan State University where he worked primarily with Beth Herbel-Eisenmann.
 He also earned degrees in mathematics from Michigan State University and in mathematics and mathematics education from Grand Valley State University.
 He grew up in the Upper Peninsula of Michigan where his mother was a teacher and his father was a farmer.

-Sam's research interests center on middle school and high school students' participation in mathematical practices such as reasoning and attending to precision.
-Additionally, he has recently focused on flipped instruction and students' use of technology to support their mathematical learning.
+Middle school and high school students' participation in mathematical practices such as reasoning and attending to precision

 Otten, S., & Engledowl, C. (2015).
 Attending to precision and revisiting definitions.
 Mathematics in Michigan, 48(2), 10-13.
 [Free version]

 Otten, S., Bleiler-Baxter, S., Wambua, M. M., & Engledowl, C. (2020).
 Sharing authority in proof but not all at once.
 The Oregon Mathematics Teacher, (Nov/Dec), 26–31.
 [Free version]

 Otten, S., & Wambua, M. M. (2022).
 The advantages of proof in algebra.
 The Colorado Mathematics Teacher, 54(1), article 2.
 [Free version]

 Herbel-Eisenmann, B. A., & Otten, S. (2011).
 Mapping mathematics in classroom discourse.
 Journal for Research in Mathematics Education, 42, 451-485.
 [Subscription version]